The Torsey Pond Watershed Survey is now complete:

 Special thanks to the TPA volunteers who compiled 28 assesments of camp roads and driveways during the spring and early summer of 2016.

 Back in 2012 we had Doug Riley of Riley Engineering inspect the dam.
 He found the dam to be in good and sound condition.
 However, he recommended that we pressure inject the cracks with epoxy grout to minimize long term deterioration of the dam foundation walls.
-We are in the process of getting a quote for this work.
+We are working with the Town of Readfield for sharing cost since they own the bridge and most of the side concrete walls.

 TPA Annual Member's Meeting